HyejeanMOON/AST-printer-for-Scala/README.md

 The idea of AST Visualization is from Rattata.Express my gratitude for Azard.<br>
 Rattata: https://github.com/Azard/Rattata

-This plugin will output two files. one is AST-TOKEN.txt, another is AST-DESUGAR.txt.
+This plugin will output two files. first is AST-TOKEN.txt, second is AST-DESUGAR.txt.

 For example about result: